patthewebrat/php-image-resizer/README.md

 This is a PHP script that takes in an image URL, width, height, quality, and crop via the query string, resizes and crops the image (if necessary), optimizes it (if it's a JPEG), saves the image in a cache, and includes the image in the response.

+It can handle jpeg and png files.
+It will only optimise jpg files.

 ## Installation

 To download vendor files run: